By Rick Steves

 Travel with a good list of hotels.
 Even the most footloose and fancy-free traveler shouldn't totally wing it.
 Bring along a good guidebook so you at least have a sense of your options (and the general price range in town) when you begin your search.

 The early bird gets the room.
-If you anticipate crowds (weekends are worst), go to great lengths to arrive in the morning when the most — and best — rooms are available.
+When you anticipate crowds (weekends are worst) on the day you want to check in, call or arrive at the hotel at about 9 or 10 a.m., when the receptionist knows who’ll be checking out and which rooms will be available.
 For instance, I would leave Florence at 7 a.m. to arrive in popular, crowded Venice early enough to get a decent choice of rooms.
 If the rooms aren't ready until noon, take one anyway.
 Leave your luggage behind the desk; you can relax and enjoy the city, then move in later.
 Consider the advantage of overnight train rides — you'll arrive, if not bright, at least early.

 Shop around.
 When going door-to-door, the first place you check is rarely the best.
 It's worth 20 minutes of shopping around to find the going rate before you accept a room.
 You'll be surprised how prices vary as you walk farther from the station or down a street strewn with B&Bs.
 Never judge a hotel by its exterior or lobby.
 Lavish interiors with shabby exteriors are a cultural trait of Europe (blame the landlord who's stuck with rent control and therefore doesn't invest in fixing it up, not the hotel).
 If you're traveling with a companion, one of you can watch the bags over a cup of coffee while the other runs around.